 And think where we’re left when we take all the terms out of quotation.

-House II, the Falk House, built 1969-1970, is the second of a series of eleven experimental houses Eisenman designed early in his career, only four of which which built.
+House II, the Falk House, completed 1970, is the second of a series of eleven experimental houses Eisenman designed early in his career, only four of which were built.
 It changed hands over the years and suffered deterioration and underwent revision and restoration.
 Last year it went on sale again without finding buyers and was at the point of demolition until new owners rescued it, who plan to return it close to its original form.
 I studied Eisenman’s drawings; the photographs of the house when first completed, the version I wanted to capture, where revisions to the plan of his drawing were made; and recent photographs of the house after the owners’ changes, as it appears today.
 The differences were difficult to sort out, and simplifications I had to make aside, I have no confidence I have everything right.

 The house is situated on top of a hill in Vermont with long views past its 100 acre plot.